catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 After being validated and initially prioritized by the Expert Group, the refinement process starts.
 The feature author must gather their peer group (such as experts, contributors, and committers) for example by publishing a virtual meeting invite for the feature issue to be refined.

-The goal is to have features that fullfill the following **Definition of Entry (DoE)**:
+The goal is to have features that fulfill the following **Definition of Entry (DoE)**:

 - Feature author defined: The designated point of contact for any questions related to the feature during the refinement, planning and development phase (e.g., subject matter expert).
 Not necessarily responsible for the technical implementation of a feature.
-- Feature desciption is available
+- Feature description is available
-- Required enablers are defined and aligned (e.g., architecutre, infrastructure, compliance)
+- Required enablers are defined and aligned (e.g., architecture, infrastructure, compliance)
 - High-level architecture (building-block-view)
 - Key dates and milestones are defined using GitHub milestone declaration
 - Business value is defined
 - Test scenarios, test cases and test data are available
-- Accpetance criteria are defined
+- Acceptance criteria are defined
 - Feature estimation available (based on story points)
 - Developer team for feature implementation defined
 - Dependencies with other products or issues are identified and categorized via GitHub labels
-- Known rsiks are properly adressed
+- Known risks are properly addressed
 - No open questions left
 - First implementation issues are defined in the corresponding repository and linked to the feature (optional) ...

-Ultimately, the decision regarding maturity is made jointly by the affected products and contributers in the open refinement meetings.
+Ultimately, the decision regarding maturity is made jointly by the affected products and contributors in the open refinement meetings.

 **Feature author responsibility in the refinement:**